sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

      If too much RAM memory is used, you can clear the cache with the :py:meth:`.clear_internal_cache` method.

+   .. rubric:: Initialization

+   Construct a new instance, setting the ``source`` attribute if provided as a keyword argument.

    .. py:attribute:: array_prefix
       :canonical: aiida.orm.nodes.data.array.array.ArrayData.array_prefix
       :value: 'array|'